-Technically, the recipe doesn't mention a marinading time, you just coat the chicken and grill.
-Since we like intense flavors, we start marinading the chicken in the morning and then grill for dinner.
+Technically, the recipe doesn't mention a marinating time, you just coat the chicken and grill.
+Since we like intense flavors, we start marinating the chicken in the morning and then grill for dinner.
 The dipping sauce is very flavorful and we like it so much that we now double the recipe just to have enough of it.
 I also make it early and just let it sit out on the counter until dinner time.
-However, if you want to make this in 30 minutes, just skip the marinading time.
+However, if you want to make this in 30 minutes, just skip the marinating time.

 I cook with herbs regularly, but somehow I always forget to include those posts in Weekend Herb Blogging (WHB), but this week I remembered!
 This is my contribution to a great event devoted to cooking with herbs, founded by Kalyn of Kalyn's Kitchen.
 This week's host is Katerina of Daily Unadventures in Cooking, so be sure to check out her blog for the round-up on September 16.